 All key personnel involved in human subjects research at the University must have a financial interest disclosure form on file prior to the submission of a Hawk IRB application.
 If a financial conflict of interest is identified related to a specific project, it must be reviewed and managed prior to the review of the application by the IRB.

 This requirement also applies to Non-University of Iowa Team Members named as key personnel on a Hawk IRB application.
 The Conflict of Interest in Research Office can provide a separate financial interest disclosure form for Non-UI Team Members.
-Please contact Martha Hedberg for assistance.
+Please contact Joanne Seeberger or Anna Mertes for assistance.

-Financial conflicts of interest related to human subjects research may present real or perceived risks to the rights and welfare of subjects.
-Therefore, such research requires additional scrutiny.
-In their report (see aamc_coi_manual.pdf) on this topic, the Association of American Medical Colleges and the Association of American Universities recommend:
+Financial conflicts of interests in human subjects research may present real or perceived risks to the rights and well-being of subjects.
+Therefore, this research requires additional scrutiny.
+In their report on this topic, the Association of American Medical Colleges (AAMC) and the Association of American Universities (AAU) note:

 "With the welfare of research subjects always of foremost concern, an institution should regard all significant financial interests in human subjects research as potentially problematic and, therefore, as requiring close scrutiny.
 Institutional policies should establish the rebuttable presumption that an individual who holds a significant financial interest in research involving human subjects may not conduct such research."

-Using this Report as the framework in its Conflict of Interest in Research Policy, the University will not usually allow an investigator holding a significant financial interest to conduct human studies designed to answer questions about the effects or impact of particular drugs, medical devices, treatments, or diagnostic procedures -- unless there are compelling circumstances for the investigator's participation in the research.
-The University takes this position because standard conflict management strategies are inadequate in such research and adequate monitoring plans may be difficult or impossible to implement.
+Using this report as the framework in its Conflict of Interest in Research Policy, the University will not generally allow an investigator holding a financial conflict of interest to conduct human studies designed to answer questions about the effects or impact of particular drugs, medical devices, treatments, or diagnostic procedures -- unless there are compelling circumstances for the investigator's participation in the research.
+The University takes this position because standard conflict management strategies may be inadequate in such research and adequate monitoring plans could be difficult or impossible to implement.
 This prohibition applies not only to the principal investigator, but to anyone who is responsible for the design, conduct, or reporting of the research.
-Thus, the question for a PI having a significant financial interest is not whether he/she can remain as PI, but whether he/she can remain as an investigator on the study team.
+So, the question for a PI having a significant financial interest is not whether he/she can remain as PI, but whether he/she can remain as an investigator on the study team.

-In order for the Conflict of Interest in Research Committee (CIRC) to determine whether the circumstances surrounding the investigator's involvement are compelling, he/she must provide additional information to the Conflict of Interest in Research Office.
+In order for the Conflict of Interest in Research Committee (CIRC) to determine whether the circumstances surrounding the investigator's involvement are compelling, the investigator must provide additional information to the Conflict of Interest in Research Office.
 The CIRC will not review the research until the investigator provides the additional information.